Agota Marton BNC photo

 Research Interests

-Broad research interests include: visual culture, novel theory, comparative literature, literature and science.
+Broad research interests include visual culture, novel theory, attention studies, comparative literature, and literature and science.

 Email